|Ludwig -||Erhard - Ring 3|

 Instructions for UseSarcoptes-ELISA 2001® DOG Enzyme immunoassay for the detection of IgG antibodies to the pathogen of sarcoptic mange, the mite Sarcoptes scabiei var. canis

-PRODUCT DESCRIPTIONSARCOPTES-ELISA 2001® Dog is an in-vitro diagnostic test to detect the presence of IgG antibodies against Sarcoptes scabiei var. canis, the mite that causes sarcoptic mange, in samples of dog serum.
+PRODUCT DESCRIPTIONSARCOPTES-ELISA 2001® Dog is an ELISA test to detect the presence of IgG antibodies against Sarcoptes scabiei var. canis, the mite that causes sarcoptic mange, in samples of dog serum.

 GENERAL INFORMATIONThe mange mite Sarcoptes scabiei var. canis is an important ectoparasite of dogs.
 Infections frequently occur sub-clinically and last chronically with sarcoptic mites.
 Therefore, they are hardly to be detected with conventional diagnosis methods (direct detection of the scabies mites).
 A pathognomonic symptom for sarcoptic mange is pruritus, similar to a number of other skin diseases in dogs.
 Sarcoptes-ELISA 2001® DOG is very well suitable for the detection of anti Sarcoptes antibodies and helping differential diagnosis for other skin diseases.
 Sarcoptic mites cause an immune response, depending on infective dose and immune status of the host animal.
 An increase of specific humoral antibody (IgG) is detectable, in experimentally infected dogs, earliest after 3 weeks.